aries-zhang/aries-zhang.github.io/_posts/2016-10-10-permanently-remove-files-from-git-history.md

 ---
 layout: post
-title: How to permanently remove files from git history
+title: Permanently remove files from git history
 ---

 If you try to search on Google about how to permanently remove a large file that was accidentally committed to your git repository, you may find the following solution.